Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 We’ve been lucky with a few previous stays at Rapid Bay.
-Even on a public holiday in one October, where we thought it would be busy, the weather was cool enough to keep it from over filling.
+Even on a public holiday in October, when we thought it would be busy, the weather was just cool enough to prevent it from overfilling.

 There is no ‘manager’ as such on site.
-Instead, there are a couple of caretakers who come round for the campsite money, empty bins, clean toilets, etc. But we’d be lying if we say this campground isn’t known to the police.
-One good thing from reading others comments is though, that the police are quick to attend when needed.
+Instead, there are a couple of caretakers who come round for the campsite money, empty bins, clean toilets, etc. But we’d be lying if we said this campground isn’t known to the police.
+One good thing from reading others’ comments is that the police are quick to attend when needed.
 And they do attend, which is the main thing.

 We’re not writing this post to put people off (we’re not secretly trying to make it super quiet for when we want to visit!).
-It’s just, being prepared can help for a more enjoyable experience.
-It’s an honest review of what we encountered with what to expect and how to avoid disappointment.
+It’s just that being prepared can help for a more enjoyable experience.
+It’s an honest review of what we encountered – what to expect and how to avoid disappointment.

 Our recent visit to Rapid Bay between Christmas and New Year

-We had a few days off between Christmas and New Year so we decided to make the most of it and head down to the campground.
-It’s still only $9 for adults and $4.50 for children each night (2018) which is good value for a beachfront location.
+We had a few days off between Christmas and New Year, so we decided to make the most of it and head down to the campground.
+It is a good value camping with a beachfront location.

-Also, take note of the different weather and temperature patterns compared to Adelaide.
-Although reasonably close, just 100km from Adelaide CBD, the temperatures can be vastly different and the wind kicks up pretty wildly through the Rapid Bay valley.
+It’s worth taking note of the different weather and temperature patterns compared to Adelaide.
+Although reasonably close, just 100km from Adelaide CBD, the temperatures can be vastly different, and the wind kicks up pretty wildly through the Rapid Bay valley.

-We took onboard some of our own tips about coping with a busy campground and headed down around midday.
+We took some of our tips on coping with a busy campground and headed down around midday.
 After driving around twice, we were almost on the verge of giving up and going elsewhere.
-It really was packed and it looked like people really were settled in for the New Year.
+It was packed, and it looked like people were settled in for the New Year.

 As a last resort, we drove further past the campground entrance to the beach car park entrance just to have a look.
-In doing this, it gave us a slightly different perspective of an area right on the far north corner, on the grounds parameter.
-It was big enough for what we needed and glad we took a third look!
+Doing this gave us a slightly different perspective of an area right on the far north corner, on the grounds parameter.
+It was big enough for what we needed, and glad we took a third look!

-Our new neighbours on the other side were not around to say hello to, but we were on the back of their spot so no real issues.
+Our new neighbours on the other side were not around to say hello to, but we were on the back of their spot so no real issues there.